bash-fmh/fmh-mobile/README.md

 - **package_info:** for querying information about an application package.
 - **sentry_flutter:** Error Tracking
 - **shared_preferences**: Wraps platform-specific persistent storage for simple data.
+- **device_preview**: Approximate how your Flutter app looks and performs on another device.

 ## <span dir="">Features</span>